 The number of orchids are staggering as well, with 123 orchid species present – over one third of all known Western Australian orchids.
 While there is always plant life of interest to see, between August and December wildflowers are in bloom, with September and November generally the best months as the south-west warms up before summer.

 Return along Chester Pass Road in a southerly direction for 83km to Albany and you’re done driving from Denmark to Albany.
-Our next post in this series will cover Albany and the coastal surrounds.
+Our next post in this series is an Albany Albany to Ravensthorpe and Hopetoun road trip.

 We’d love to hear from you if you find yourself driving from Denmark to Albany.
 Over the years we’ve driven the length and breadth of Western Australia (and a fair chunk of the rest of Australia) researching, writing and updating guidebooks.
 Things change, places close, new spots open.
 We’ll update drives when we can, but in the meantime please feel free to leave feedback and tips in the comments below.